FREE SHIPPING on orders of $85 or more

 Another 133 words(10 lines of text) are included under the topic Early Mankin Notables in all our PDF Extended History products.

 Some of the Mankin family moved to Ireland, but this topic is not covered in this excerpt.
 Another 51 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 In the 1800s and 1900s, many Welsh families left for North America, in search of land, work, and freedom.
 Those who made the trip successfully helped contribute to the growth of industry, commerce, and the cultural heritage of both Canada and the United States.
 In the immigration and passenger lists were a number of people bearing the name Mankin

-Mankin Settlers in the United States in the 17th Century
+Mankin Settlers in United States in the 17th Century

-Mankin Settlers in the United States in the 20th Century
+Mankin Settlers in United States in the 20th Century

 The Mankin Family Crest was acquired from the Houseofnames.com archives.
 The Mankin Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 29 December 2014 at 12:56.

 houseofnames.com is an internet property owned by Swyrich Corporation.